 Skipping Routine Dental Care

 If you skipped the dentist during the pandemic, you aren't alone.
 In fact, as cases started to rise in the summer of 2020, the World Health Organization issued a recommendation to delay routine dental care until case numbers were down.
-The American Dental Association, emphasizing that most dental offices followed COVID safety protocols, opposed the announcement, but some consumers still opted to only visit the dentist for emergency dental care.

 Video of the Day